-Sandra Naumann is a Senior Fellow at Ecologic Institute and coordinates the Institute's activities on biodiversity.
+Sandra Naumann is a Senior Fellow at Ecologic Institute and coordinates the Institute's activities on biodiversity and Nature-based Solutions.
 Her work focuses on the evaluation and enhancement of European and national policies on land use, agricultural, soil, and biodiversity conservation as well as their link to climate change.
 She is particularly interested in green and blue infrastructure, nature-based solutions and ecosystem-based approaches to climate change.
 She works in English, German, and Spanish.

 Sandra Naumann is currently exploring the linkages between green infrastructure, biodiversity and ecosystem services, with a particular focus on the policy and institutional contexts, as well as citizen’s perceptions of urban nature.
 These aspects are addressed within the EU H2020 project NATURVATION (‘Nature-based Urban Innovation’) and the BiodivERsA ENABLE project.
 Within the project ‘Preventing and Remediating Soil Degradation’ (RECARE), she contributes to the integrated impact assessment of EU soil protection policies and the analysis of processes preventing soil sealing in cities.
 She is also analysing the drivers behind the successful implementation of the EU Nature Directives and the integration of biodiversity data into urban assessments.
 Moreover, she coordinates the Institute’s work under the European Topic Centre on Biological Diversity (ETC-BD).